 Scripting

 OffShoot is built with extensibility in mind.
-Trigger your custom scripts on specific events in OffShoot, and you can run custom processes, other apps or integrate OffShoot into an existing workflow.
+Trigger your custom scripts on specific events, and run custom processes, other apps, or integrate OffShoot into an existing workflow.

 Scripting is a powerful tool.
 Easy to learn, but even easier to screw up.
 Always test your script with disposable data, and then test again.
 And again.